Example-Based Framework for Perceptually Guided Audio Texture Generation: Experiments

 \subsection{Datasets}

-We use two audio texture datasets in our experiments: (1) The Greatest Hits dataset~\cite{owens2016visually} to demonstrate the effectiveness of our approach on discrete impact sounds and (2) a Water filling a container dataset~\cite{gupta2022parameter} for continuous and noisy audio textures.
-Through these two datasets we demonstrate the effectiveness of our method to cover a range of discrete and continuous textures.
+We use two audio texture datasets in our experiments: (1) The Greatest Hits dataset~\cite{owens2016visually} to demonstrate the effectiveness of our approach on impact sounds and (2) a Water filling a container dataset~\cite{gupta2022parameter} for noisy audio textures.
+Through these two datasets, we demonstrate the effectiveness of our method to cover a range of event-based and noisy textures.